schrilax/schrilax.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Senior AI Scientist/Engineer with Linkedin.
-Prior to this, I was a Research Scientist with [Amobee Research](https://www.amobee.com/) and [Criteo Research](https://ailab.criteo.com/) respectively.
+Prior to this, I was a Research Scientist with [Amobee](https://www.amobee.com/) and [Criteo](https://ailab.criteo.com/) respectively.
 Broadly my work encompasses applying different ML/DL, GNN and NLP techniques to solve related problems.
 My research focuses on designing & implementing novel algorithms which enable large-scale learning and includes:

 * Machine/Deep Learning
 * Natural Language Processing (NLP)